-Esa página está disponible también en español.

 There are some third party services who offer prepurchase of tickets.
 The one we have good experience with includes pickup at the airport or area hotels.
 A driver will meet your flight at the airport with your bus ticket already purchased so you are guaranteed a ticket and bring you to the bus terminal in San Jose where you catch your bus.
 To get more information or purchase this service:

-From Puerto Viejo to San Jose, it is possible to buy your ticket at the MEPE office in advance and then flag down the bus at one of its intermediate stops (e.g. in Playa Negra or Hone Creek but not just anywhere along the route) on the day of travel but this can be a little stressful as they don't routinely stop at those stops and you won't know why/if the bus is late so I'd recommend you just take a taxi into Puerto Viejo and board at the main bus stop.
+If you have bought your ticket in advance then it is possible to flag down the bus at one of its intermediate stops (e.g. in Playa Negra or Hone Creek but not just anywhere along the route) on the day of travel but this can be a little stressful as the express buses don't always routinely stop at those stops and you won't know why/if the bus is late so I'd recommend you just take a taxi into Puerto Viejo and board at the main bus stop.